 - Chrome (50+)

-- Internet Explorer (9+) (Trident 7.0) – Note that IE9 does not support a proper stack trace, so no linenumbers and error details are available.
+- Internet Explorer (8+) (Trident 4.0+) – IE8 support is flimsy, at best, but it seems to work.
+Console input is hit-and-miss.
+Note that IE8 and IE9 do not support a proper stack trace, so no linenumbers and error details are available.

 - Edge (38) (EdgeHTML 14.14393)